The CERT project – an overview

 In November 2008, the Green Academy of Styria and the Greens of Graz (who just had gained a deputy mayoress after a very good result in the municipal election), organized a Round Table for Greens from ex-Yugoslav countries with participants from Bosnia-Herzegovina, Croatia, Serbia and Slovenia.

 In autumn 2010, local elections took place all over Central Europe (Czech and Slovak Republic, Hungary, Slovenia, Poland, Vienna) and many new Green councilors were elected.
-Their number further increased in the following years.
+Their numbers further increased during the following years.

 Since 2013, a stronger focus is being set on the participation of Greens and affiliated parties from the West Balkan countries, and since 2014, when Monika Vana was elected into the European Parliament, on the use and effects of EU funding, on authoritarian tendencies in some CEE and other countries and on the refugee issue.